seng637-Winter/seng637-a4-vick-io/seng637-a4-team_number.md

 # Introduction

+This lab report outlines our approach and findings from the assignment on mutation testing and Selenium web application testing.
+Our task involved analyzing the behavior of software under test through mutation testing to identify weaknesses in our test cases and using Selenium for automating tests on web applications.
+The goal was to enhance our understanding of testing methodologies and improve the reliability of software systems.
+This report summarizes the techniques employed, the results achieved, and the insights gained from these testing practices.

 ## Analysis of 10 mutants of the Range class

 1. #### Mutation #1 (on line #157, mutation #1)